How to Write an Outline for a Research Paper: 3 Templates

 B. Summary of key points

-Introduction: Briefly introduce the topic and provide necessary background information.
-State your thesis clearly.
+- Introduction: Briefly introduce the topic, give necessary background, and state the thesis clearly.

-Main Points: These should be the key arguments or sections of your paper.
-Each point should support your thesis.
+- Main Points: List the major arguments or sections that will support your thesis.

-Subpoints: These are the details or evidence that back up each main point.
+- Subpoints: Add the details, examples, data, or source ideas that explain each main point.

 b.
 Full Sentence Outline

 A full sentence outline uses complete sentences instead of short phrases.
-This type of outline is ideal when you need to clarify the details of each section or when your paper demands a high level of specificity.
+It is useful when you need to test whether each point already makes a clear claim.

 Template: